 Dedham is situated in the heart of Constable Country on the Suffolk/Essex border.
 John Constable the landscape painter promoted the beauty of the north Essex countryside through his paintings.
 Visitors can come and see the very same views today.
 The village of Dedham like many in Constable Country has a fine historic church, good pubs and numerous well-preserved period buildings.

-Facts about Self-Catering Holidays in Dedham
+About Self-Catering Holidays in Dedham

 The villages of Suffolk are noted for their medieval churches and ancient objects.
 This is the place to come if you enjoy antiques and period dwellings.
 Many of the houses are half-timbered, thatched or pargetted.
 There are plenty of lovely cottage gardens that the English are famous for.
 Visit in early May to see the stunning displays of blue Wisteria on the fronts of houses.
 The town of Lavenham is one of the best preserved medieval villages in Suffolk and should be on every holidaymaker's list whenin Suffolk.